Amazon FBA for beginners

 You need to decide whether you want to ship by air or sea.
 As a general rule, a shipment from China to the UK or the USA will take 4–8 weeks.
 By plane, it can take less than a week but it will cost you a lot more.

-For your first few orders, I would recommend shipping by air, if you can, as you can get selling quicker and work out whether a product is going to work without having to wait 2 months for it to get to Amazon.
+For your first few orders, I would recommend shipping by air as you can get selling quicker and work out whether a product is going to work without having to wait 2 months for it to get to Amazon.

 Air shipments are generally a bit more straightforward too – shipping by sea tends to involve more fees and paperwork.
-Air shipments became really expensive during Covid, but they have calmed down a little bit now.
-Ask about Air prices, and if you can’t get anything good value, then go by sea.
+Air shipment is very expensive at the moment due to the Covid, but hopefully that will change soon.

 Creating your Amazon account is not as straightforward as signing up for a buyer’s Amazon account.

-There are 2 types of Amazon Seller account: Individual sellers and Professional sellers.
+There are 2 types of Amazon Seller account: Individual and Professional.
 With an Individual account, you pay a fee for each product you sell and with a Professional account you pay a monthly fee.

 It’s really up to you which you pick but if you really want to start an Amazon FBA business I would go with a Professional account and get working faster!